cosmos72/gomacro/doc/generics-cti.md

   Although the author really likes Haskell generics, and they happen to go down this exact road, it still feels like a big language change and a hard sell to Go core team and Go community.

-## Option 3. constraints declare type's fields
+## Option 3. contracts declare type's fields

   This would be likely frowned upon in many object-oriented languages as C++ or Java, where direct access to object's fields is strongly discouraged in favor of setter/getter methods.